Adriene Mishler

 Adriene Mishler (born September 29, 1984) is an American yoga instructor, actress, and entrepreneur, based in Austin, Texas.
 She produces and hosts Yoga With Adriene on YouTube and is co-founder of yoga video subscription service Find What Feels Good.

-With over 11 million subscribers and over 600 videos, Yoga with Adriene ranks in the top 1000 most subscribed YouTube channels as of June 2022.
+With over 13 million subscribers and more than 750 videos, Yoga with Adriene ranks in the top 500 most subscribed YouTube channels as of January 2025.

 Biography

 Mishler was born in Austin, Texas, into an "artsy family".
 Her mother is of Mexican descent.
 Her father is Jewish.
 She began her career as a professional film and television actor, as well as performing as a voiceover artist, but after taking a yoga class at a studio, Mishler had a realization that she wanted everyone she knew to "have this experience [of yoga]", and completed a yoga teacher training course.

 Career

 Mishler started Yoga With Adriene in 2012, with the help of her producer and business partner Chris Sharpe, whom she met when working as the lead on a horror indie film.
 Sharpe had already helped create a successful YouTube channel, Hilah Cooking, with his wife, and was keen to apply these skills to the wellness industry.